• Skip to primary navigation

 Toasted pine nuts and almonds gives this dish a nice crunch and heartiness.

 This dish can easily be portioned out and frozen for meal prep as well.
-Best of all, keeping Laura’s Lean Ground Beef in the freezer will ensure you will always have a heart healthy meal ready to go.
+Best of all, keeping Laura's Lean Ground Beef in the freezer will ensure you will always have a quick and easy meal ready to go.

 Make your menu exciting by adding this Lebanese Spiced Rice, Hashweh to your weeknight meal planning.
 It is definitely a new and exciting dish to try!
 And be sure to check out all of Laura’s Lean products online and find out where you can purchase.